-Or, you can open PowerPoint Storyboarding from the Storyboarding tab of a backlog work item (Visual Studio or the web portal for TFS).
+Or, you can open PowerPoint Storyboarding from the work item Storyboarding tab.

-Or, if you work in VS Team Services, you can click the Start storyboarding menu option from any valid work item.
+Or, from the web portal and the new work item form, click the Start storyboarding menu option from any valid work item.

 Add a background shape that's appropriate for your app.
 To add a shape, just drag it onto the slide.